rfortherestofus/blog/013_shadowtext_ggplot/013_shadowtext_ggplot.md

 <img src="013_shadowtext_ggplot_files/figure-commonmark/unnamed-chunk-2-1.png" style="width:70.0%" />

 As another example, you can also check out [this map from Axios](https://www.axios.com/local/portland/2023/11/21/plant-hardiness-map-portland-oregon?stream=top).
-It’s another good example for making sure that labels stand out with stroke outlines.
+Look at the city names to see another good example for making sure that labels stand out with stroke outlines.

 ![](axios-map.png)